Search for the Higgs boson: Early limits

 During the early 1970s there were only few constraints on the existence of the Higgs boson.
 The limits that did exist came from the absence of the observation of Higgs related effects in nuclear physics, neutron stars, and neutron scattering experiments.
 This resulted in the conclusion that the Higgs—if it existed—was heavier than 18.3 MeV/c2.

-Early Collider Phenomenology
+Early collider phenomenology

-In the mid 1970s, the first studies exploring how the Higgs boson may show itself in particle collision experiments were published.
+In the mid-1970s, the first studies exploring how the Higgs boson may show itself in particle collision experiments were published.
 However, the prospect of actually finding the particle were not very good; the authors of one of the first articles on Higgs phenomenology warned:

 One of the problems was that at the time there was almost no clue to the mass of the Higgs boson.
 Theoretical considerations left open a very wide range somewhere between 10 GeV/c2 and 1000 GeV/c2 with no real indication where to look.